|Nutritional Guidelines (per serving)|

-The posset is making a comeback and now the darling of quick, easy desserts and makes a quick and deliciously tangy pudding.
-It is perfect for spring and summer days, but so seriously delicious you should eat it anytime you like.
+The posset is making a comeback and now the darling of quick, easy desserts.
+This deliciously tangy pudding is perfect for spring and summer days, but so seriously delicious you should eat it anytime you like.

 - 2 large unwaxed lemons

-- 2 cups/425ml double heavy cream
+- 2 cups double heavy cream (or whipping cream)

-- 2/3 cup/125g caster superfine sugar
+- 2/3 cup caster sugar (or superfine sugar)

-Pour 1/2 cup) of the lemon juice into a small saucepan.
-Add the grated zest and the caster sugar and stir.
-Bring the mixture to a slow, gentle simmer and then leave to one side.
+Pour 1/2 cup of the lemon juice into a small saucepan.
+Add the grated zest and the caster sugar, and stir.

 Bring the cream to a gentle boil.
 A heavy boil will spoil the cream and ruin the recipe.

-Leave to cool completely then chill in the refrigerator for several hours.
+Leave to cool completely, then chill in the refrigerator for several hours.
 The cream will become a silky, thick cream.

 Remove from the refrigerator and leave for 5 minutes before serving.

-Variations on a Traditional Lemon Posset:
+Variations on a Traditional Lemon Posset

 Lemon may well be the traditional posset, or at least the one we know nowadays.
-It is, however, lovely to ring the changes.
+It is, however, lovely to ring the changes:

 Change the citrus flavor by using lime juice instead.

 Add a little alcohol.
-A dash of sweet wine, Madeira, or for an authentic flavor - mead.
+A dash of sweet wine, Madeira, or for an authentic flavor, mead.
 Add the alcohol when whisking the syrup into the cream.